Switching Theory for Q-Learning: Preliminaries

+with the product of length zero interpreted as the identity.
+Hence, along any switching sequence,

-where the value is independent of the chosen submultiplicative norm~\cite{rota1960note,jungers2009joint}.
-When $\calH$ is finite, the supremum for each fixed product length is a maximum over products generated by matrices in $\calH$.
-For a finite family $\calH$, the notation $\jsr(\co(\calH))$ means the JSR computed when each factor in a product is allowed to be any convex combination of matrices in $\calH$. \end{definition} For Q-learning~\cite{sutton1998reinforcement}, this perspective is natural because the greedy policy induced by the current iterate plays the role of the switching signal.
-In the final-iterate analysis of~\cite{lee2024final}, constant-step-size Q-learning under an independent and identically distributed (i.i.d.) observation model is represented as a stochastic affine switching system.
+Since \(\beta<1\), this proves exponential convergence to zero. \end{proof} For Q-learning~\cite{sutton1998reinforcement}, this perspective is natural because the greedy policy induced by the current iterate plays the role of the switching signal.
+In the final-iterate analysis of~\cite{lee2024final}, constant step-size Q-learning under an independent and identically distributed (i.i.d.) observation model is represented by a stochastic affine SLS recursion.
 The affine term appears because the greedy policy associated with $Q_k$ need not be optimal.
-We keep the switching-system viewpoint, but replace the affine representation with a direct switched linear representation obtained from a stochastic-policy linearization of the Bellman maximization error.
+We keep the SLS viewpoint, but replace the affine representation with a direct SLS representation obtained from a stochastic policy linearization of the Bellman maximization error.

-\subsection{Discounted Markov Decision Processes and Bellman Operator}
+\subsection{Discounted Markov decision processes and Bellman operator}

 Let us consider a finite discounted Markov decision process (MDP)~\cite{puterman2014markov} with state space $\calS=\{1,\ldots,|\calS|\}$, action space $\calA=\{1,\ldots,|\calA|\}$, transition probability $P(s'\mid s,a)$ for $(s,a,s')\in\calS\times\calA\times\calS$, one-step reward $r(s,a,s')$ for $(s,a,s')\in\calS\times\calA\times\calS$, expected reward $R(s,a):=\sum_{s'\in\calS}P(s'\mid s,a)r(s,a,s'), (s,a)\in\calS\times\calA$, and discount factor $\gamma\in(0,1)$.
 Let $\Theta$ denote the set of deterministic stationary policies $\pi:\calS\to\calA$.
 A Q-function is viewed as a vector $Q\in\R^{|\calS|\,|\calA|}$ using a fixed ordering of state-action pairs.
 We use the compact notation